 Perhaps the clouds decided to break on a brisk night and peeled back to reveal the dim purple of the sky, or perhaps a few points of radiant light slowly gave way to a burgeoning sea glittering overhead.
 Maybe a young child by some odd chance looked up to see the heavens open as they staged a play billions of years in the making and perhaps that child did not do what so many of us are apt to do, which is to simply stare for a few moments and utter a few random words in an insincere awe.
 Instead, maybe they wondered why the sky did what it did, what was behind the shadowy veil, and perhaps the child let that question boil and burn inside just as hot as those flaring stars until they demanded to be answered.
 Perhaps that is how it begins: a starstruck kid with the will and the drive to satisfy a natural curiosity.
+If this kid was you, and you may want to revisit your childhood of stargazing, visiting Ireland to find the stars in your eyes, there could be many locations you may want consider looking into for your stays, Derry accommodation is one of many accommodations that you may wish to look into on your starry adventures.

 A question is, after all, an itch of inquiry that demands to be scratched.
 The study of the stars and the vast worlds outside our own has been that itch for the majority of human history.
 The sky was an enigma that had no choice but to be answered in myths or stories, some of which have survived the passage of time.
 But while the sky served as the focus of consideration and inquiry, it also served another purpose, that of a literal compass for early explorers who had read beyond the signs on the surface and had developed an understanding of how the stars they knew could anchor them and give them some assurance as they set out in search of what they did not know.
 Therein lies one of the wonders of the stars: the sense that you know something about them balanced with the realisation that you might never know everything.